What Are Agents in Artificial Intelligence?

 Imagine a Roomba vacuum cleaner.
 It's a simple example of an AI agent.
 It perceives its environment through sensors, reasons about where to go next, and acts by moving around the room.
 While it's not as complex as some other agents, it demonstrates the fundamental principles at play.
 This brings us to the question of what are AI agents capable of?

 The answer is vast and growing, encompassing everything from simple automated tasks to incredibly complex problem-solving.
-If you’re interested in how to build AI agents, there are various platforms and tools available, ranging from open-source libraries to sophisticated development frameworks.
+If you're interested in how to build AI agents, there are various platforms and tools available, ranging from open-source libraries to sophisticated development frameworks.
 Understanding these core principles is your first step into that exciting world.
+Modern enterprises are rapidly adopting ai agents for business to improve productivity, automation, and customer engagement.

 How AI Agents Work?

 The magic of AI agents lies in their ability to seamlessly interact with their environment.
 This interaction is governed by a fundamental cycle known as the perception-action cycle, all underpinned by a specific architecture.
+Companies investing heavily in AI innovation are often compared with the organizations discussed in who are the big 4 in artificial intelligence.

 The Architecture of an AI Agent: